GSA/idmanagement.gov/_partners/trust-services.md

 All of the Certification Authorities operated by these FPKI SSPs [issue certificates]({{site.baseurl}}/fpki/ca/#certificate-types-within-the-federal-pki){:target="_blank"}{:rel="noopener noreferrer"} for federal workforce identity, including for PIV credentials.
 A subset of the FPKI SSPs also issue and manage government enterprise device certificates.

-Information on publicly trusted device certificates used for TLS (HTTPS) on the internet, recommendations on government configurations, and which PKI providers/Certification Authorities to use can be found at this [HTTPS guidance website](https://https.cio.gov/){:target="_blank"}{:rel="noopener noreferrer"}.
+Information on publicly trusted device certificates used for TLS (HTTPS) on the internet, recommendations on government configurations, and which PKI providers/Certification Authorities to use can be found at this [HTTPS guidance website](https://https.cio.gov/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 | Organization | Customer Service | Tech Support|
 |-----------|:-----------:|:-----------:|